Why We Should Ban Advertising

 • Facebook, X, Google, YouTube—all would cease to exist in their current forms.

-Maybe an outright ban is too extreme—after all, we’ve built our whole economy around ads.
-But at the very least, we should heavily regulate the hell out of them.
-Here’s why:
+Maybe an outright ban is too extreme.
+After all, we've built a large section of our economy around ads.
+The most powerful businesses are advertisers.
+If we can't ban them all, we should at the very least, regulate the hell out of them.

 1. Ads Are Psychological Warfare

-Advertising isn’t just telling you about a product—it’s hacking your brain to make you want things you don’t need.
+If ads were just telling us about some new product, I wouldn't mind it that much.
+But instead, advertising is attempting to hack your brain to make you want things you don't need.

-If ads were illegal (or at least way more restricted), companies would have to compete on actual quality, not just who has the biggest marketing budget.
+If ads were illegal (or at least way more restricted), companies would have to compete on actual quality.
+The highest bidder won't automatically become the winner because they have the biggest marketing budget.

 2. Word of Mouth Works Better Anyway